 Restructuring is a reorganization of the entire systems structure and processes of a business.
 It must include the work profiles of the workforce and ultimately leads to some layoffs.
-Downsizing on the other hand, also consists of many of the same steps for restructuring however, usually starts with laying off employees.
+Downsizing on the other hand, also consists of many of the same steps for restructuring.
+However, it usually starts with laying off employees.

 Does your business identify with any of the situations listed below?
 If your answer is “Yes”, then organizational restructuring or downsizing is necessary.

 - Introduction of new and updated technologies

 - Workforce lay-offs and terminations

 - Asset disposal

 The next question is to determine which of them – downsizing or organizational restructuring – will be required.